mrBigJS/d3-simpleCharts/README.md

 == Screenshots ==

+1. Shows how 'Columns' looks out together with home's pets example.
+2. Shows how 'Area' looks out together with home's pets example.
+3. More complex 'Pie' chart: its segments are colored smoothly from 'navy' to 'gold' + more custom titles present.

 == Changelog ==

+= 1.1.1 =
+Version 1.1.1 - A few screenshots added.

+= 1.1.0 =
+Version 1.1.0 - Charts fixed and optional menu to other data sets added.

 = 1.0.0 =
 Version 1.0.0 - This is very first release of the d3-simpleCharts plugin.

-= 1.1.0 =
-Version 1.1.0 - Charts fixed and optional menu to other data sets added.

 == Upgrade Notice ==